MandyNeumeyer/MandyNeumeyer/README.md

 I'm a passionate Full Stack Web Developer.
 I love to learn and to develop awesome things.
-Please get in touch, if you would like to collaborate or if you spot something on my side, which you think could be done better.
+Please get in touch, if you would like to collaborate or if you spot something on my site, which you think could be done better.

 <img src="https://media.giphy.com/media/O2PhyxtkFwCtUO6nen/giphy.gif" width="150">